If you have a thing for cars and love to buy a new one every year then why not turning your passion for cars into a money making business?

 Whether you are an experienced car flipper or a newbie always go for a third party.

-Third parties are individuals who want to sell their car.
+Third parties are individuals who want to sell their cars.

-If you are going to buy a car from a dealer then you have to pay a fee plus dealers are very difficult to negotiate and they don’t bring their asking price down.
+If you’re going to buy a car from a dealer then you have to pay a fee and on top of it dealers are very difficult to negotiate and don’t bring asking price down easily.

-However individuals would be willing to sell their car a lot cheaper because they are in hurry and want cash immediately.
+However, individuals would rather be more than happy to sell their car a lot cheaper because they are in hurry and want cash immediately.